Email: [email protected]

 Social Perception, Emotion, Nonverbal Behaviour, Stereotyping, Prejudice, Gender, Performance Feedback, Self-assessment, Evaluative Concerns, Cross-cultural Psychology, Social Hierarchy

 Elizabeth Baily Wolf is an Assistant Professor of Organisational Behaviour at INSEAD.

-Her research has been published in leading academic journals, such as Organizational Behavior and Human Decision Processes, Journal of Personality and Social Psychology, and Journal of Experimental Social Psychology, and was featured in various media, including Bloomberg, Forbes, and NPR.
+Professor Wolf has published her work in leading academic journals such as Organizational Behavior and Human Decision Processes, Journal of Personality and Social Psychology, and Journal of Experimental Social Psychology.
+Her research has received various media mentions, including coverage by Harvard Business Review, Bloomberg, Forbes, and NPR.

-Before coming to INSEAD, Professor Wolf completed her PhD in Organisational Behavior at Harvard Business School.
-Her dissertation examined how evaluators’ emotional expressions convey performance feedback to those whom they evaluate.
-She received her BA summa cum laude from the Connecticut College where she double-majored in Psychology and Hispanic Studies and received her CISLA certificate in International Studies.
-Born to a British father and an American mother, Professor Wolf grew up in the United States.
-She has spent time living in Spain and Germany.
+Before coming to INSEAD, Professor Wolf completed her PhD in Organizational Behavior at Harvard Business School.
+She received her BA summa cum laude with honors from Connecticut College, where she double majored in Psychology and Hispanic Studies and received her CISLA certificate in International Studies.
+Born to a British father and American mother, Professor Wolf grew up in the United States.
+She has also spent time living in Spain and Germany.